-Associate Dean, Chair and Professor, Public Administration and International Affairs, Senior Research Associate for the Center For Policy Research, The Maxwell School, Syracuse University.
+Associate Dean, Chair and Professor, Public Administration and International Affairs, Senior Research Associate in the Center for Policy Research, The Maxwell School, Syracuse University.

 Dr. Bifulco's research interests include education policy, racial segregation and program evaluation.
 He is interested in how resources and institutions affect the access of disadvantaged individuals to educational opportunities.
 He is also interested

 in methods of estimating the impacts educational programs.
 He has conducted research on identifying low-performing schools, whole-school reform, and charter schools.
 Current areas of interest include the effects of and interactions between school